 Employee categories

-Our employees fall into one of three categories, depending on the nature of their work.
+Employees at Gorilla 76 fall into one of three categories, depending on their role:

 Full-time

-Full-time exempt employees are exempt from the minimum wage and overtime provisions of the Fair Labor Standard Act (FLSA).
-Typically, they work at least 40 hours per week.
-Their salaries are calculated on a semimonthly basis.
-Generally, they’re eligible for Gorilla 76’s benefit package.
+Full-time exempt employees are not subject to minimum wage and overtime provisions under the Fair Labor Standard Act (FLSA).
+Typically, they work at least 40 hours per week and are paid on a semimonthly basis.
+They’re eligible for Gorilla 76’s benefit package.

 Part-time

-Part-time non-exempt employees work a regular schedule of 30 hours or less per week.
-They receive all legally mandated benefits and may be eligible for some of Gorilla 76’s other benefit programs dependent upon the number of hours worked.
+Part-time non-exempt employees work 30 hours or less per week.
+They receive all legally mandated benefits and may be eligible for certain company benefits depending on hours worked.
 Their wages are calculated on an hourly basis.

 Temporary

-Vendors, independent contractors and agency temporaries are not considered Gorilla 76 employees.
+Vendors, independent contractors and agency-hired temporary workers are not considered Gorilla 76 employees.

 Employment category notification